 Can he change?
 Yes, but it will be difficult and totally impossible unless he can clearly see the problem.

-This is the basis of change: take a step back from your attitude and observe in your behaviour what goes against the direction of urgency.
+This is the basis of change: take a step back from your attitude and observe in your behavior what goes against the direction of urgency.

 The story of the hospital would have driven the Indian manager crazy!
-And what about your behaviour, what would he think of it?
+And what about your behavior, what would he think of it?

 Have a sense of ‘visible’ urgency!

 Study people like the Indian manager: you will see what efforts they make to be ‘visible’.
 This flies in the face of widespread behavior today, which is to take refuge behind your desk or in the conference rooms.

 Kotter takes the example of David, a production manager.
 He spends at least one hour per day in the factory and asks all his staff to do the same, including his chief accountant.
 The topics of conversation are sometimes about the children or sport, but more often, the talk is of productivity, safety, delivery, customers, or competition.
 No conflict, no lectures from the management, no hysteria.
 The message is clear: “We can’t let things slide.
 The only guarantee of employment, a wage increase and keeping a clean, attractive, and secure working environment is to move forward more quickly and better than the competition.
 And as the competition will not be sitting around doing nothing, this task is a real challenge.
 Yes, we have had some success and we are proud of that, but it offers us no guarantees about the future.”

 One of the greatest threats in businesses today is deep-rooted cynicism often caused by the failures of many “new” managerial methods that have not proven their worth or the “fake enthusiasm” of management teams that are soon replaced.